AnnikaNoren/dsc-postgrad_House-Price-Prediction/README.md

 ## Project Goal

 My project aims to predict the sale price of houses.

-## Data Source and Data Exploration

-The data used in this project comes from a [Kaggle competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/) which provides details about homes in Ames, Iowa.

-I used 33 columns for my analysis, which included variables about:

-    - the age and quality of the house
-    - the total size of both the lot and the house itself
-    - the number of bedrooms and bathrooms
-    - additional features like any porch, garage, basement, etc.

----

 By predicting the sale price of houses, a prospective buyer could have a good understanding of whether the house they are looking to buy is valued at about what you'd expect, given the data provided on the home.
 Conversely, a prospective seller could use this tool to determine what price to list for their home.

 ## Findings